-(1) The parties are ordered to share parental responsibility but the PPP shall have the ultimate responsibility for the child's (a) education, including change of schools and school choice, (b) health care, including health insurance provider, dental, orthodontic, optical and mental health care, elective and emergency, (c) the choice of the employment day care provider and whether the child will be taken to a day care provider on any day, (d) extracurricular activities including sports, religious training, and summer camps and summer activities even though these might encroach on the child's attached time-sharing schedule with the mother or the father, and (e) whether the child will participate in religious ceremonies, services, training and education during portions of the time-sharing schedule when the child is with him.
-When the child is with the PPP, the PPP may take them to such religious activities as the PPP deems appropriate.
-Likewise, the SSS may do so during the time the child spends with her under the schedule §61.13(2)(c)2., a.
-(2008) ; Watt v Watt, 966 So.2d 455 (Fla.
+- (1) The parties are ordered to share parental responsibility but the PPP shall have the ultimate responsibility for the children's (a) education, including change of schools and school choice, (b) health care, including health insurance provider, dental, orthodontic, optical and mental health care, elective and emergency, (c) the choice of the employment day care provider and whether the children will be taken to a day care provider on any day, (d) extracurricular activities including sports, religious training, and summer camps and summer activities even though these might encroach on the children's attached timesharing schedule with the mother or the father, and (e) whether the children will participate in religious ceremonies, services, training and education during portions of the time-sharing schedule when the children are with him.
+When the children are with the PPP, the PPP may take them to such religious activities as the PPP deems appropriate.
+Likewise, the SSS may do so during the time the children spend with her under the schedule §61.13(2)(c)2., a.
+(2008); Watt v Watt, 966 So.2d 455 (Fla.
 4th DCA 2007); Hancock v Hancock, 915 So.2d 1277 (Fla.
 4th DCA 2005); Schneider v.
 Schneider, 864 So.2d 1193 (Fla.
 4th DCA 2004).
-The SSS shall have the authority to consent to emergency medical care when the child is with the SSS.

-(2) The PPP shall consult and confer with the SSS about all important decisions pertaining to the aspects of the child's life specified above, so that the parties share parental responsibility, but in the event that the parties are unable to agree on an issue on these aspects of the child's life, the PPP is hereby granted the ultimate responsibility to make the decisions in these aspects without obtaining the SSS's consent and without court approval before making the decision.
-The best interests of the child require that one parent be able to make prompt decisions for the child if the parties do not agree.
-The SSS may seek the court's review and modification of a decision made by the PPP by a motion and a hearing on the motion.

-(3) [The court does not reserve jurisdiction over this shared parental responsibility order.
+The SSS shall have the authority to consent to emergency medical care when the children are with the SSS. - (2) The PPP shall consult and confer with the SSS about all important decisions pertaining to the aspects of the children's lives specified above, so that the parties share parental responsibility, but in the event that the parties are unable to agree on an issue on these aspects of the children's lives, the PPP is hereby granted the ultimate responsibility to make the decisions in these aspects without obtaining the SSS's consent and without court approval before making the decision.
+The best interests of the children require that one parent be able to make prompt decisions for the children if the parties do not agree.
+The SSS may seek the court's review and modification of a decision made by the PPP by a motion and a hearing on the motion. - (3) [The court does not reserve jurisdiction over this shared parental responsibility order.
 This is a final order of shared parental responsibility.]